Carmen de Patagones school shooting: Victims

+Legal proceedings

 Solich told a judge, "I remember some of it...no, I don't know.
 Actually, it went really quickly".
 He did not sleep the night before the attack, confessing that he was nervous.
 He did not show anyone his gun, but displayed his knife to Dante.
-Although he would not answer when asked for his motive, he revealed that he had been angry with his peers since kindergarten and had been planning an attack since the seventh grade: "they say that I am strange...they fuck with me because I have this spot on my nose".
+Although he would not answer when asked for his motive, he revealed that he had been angry with his peers since kindergarten and had been planning an attack since the seventh grade: "They say that I am strange...they fuck with me because I have this spot on my nose".

+Solich was not criminally prosecuted due to his age being 15, which falls under the Argentine age of criminal responsibility of 16.
 His father was jailed for 45 days and made to relinquish his firearm.

 Aftermath

-Solich was treated for a personality disorder.
+While in medical custody, he was diagnosed with schizophrenia and treated for a personality disorder.
 He was kept in psychiatric care until 2007, when he was given liberty from the hospital in La Plata for a weekly ration of hours: first 24, then 48, then 96.
 As of September 2014, he did not work or study.
 A female survivor of the attack saw him in the streets of the city, and subsequently suffered panic attacks and required therapy.
 Before his location was discovered, Argentine media speculated on it.
+As of 2022, he has one son.

 Solich's family were evacuated from Carmen de Patagones immediately after the attack.
 Dante was deemed by the community to have had prior knowledge of the attack, and was ostracised, with parents threatening to not send their children back to school if he were there; eventually, he and his family were also moved out of town.

 The families of the victims sued the Naval Prefecture and the province's Schools Department for 12 million Argentine pesos.